amarantha-k/cbas/_drafts/primer-beer.md

 ### Query 10 - Grouping and Limits ###
 In some use cases it is not necessary to compute the entire answer to a query.
-In some cases, just having the first _N_ or top _N_ results is sufficient.
+In some cases, just having the first _N_ or top _N_ result is sufficient.
 This is expressible in SQL++ using the _LIMIT_ clause combined with the _ORDER BY_ clause.
-(You may have noticed that we have been using the _LIMIT_ clause all along to keep the result set sizes in this document manageable. :-))
+(You may have noticed that we have used the _LIMIT_ clause all along to keep the result set sizes in this document manageable.)

 The following SQL++ query returns the top three breweries based on their numbers of offered beers.
 It also illustrates the use of multiple aggregate functions to compute various alcohol content statistics